Hail91/Relationship-AI/README.md

 # Qupid

-Relationship AI guide designed to help you grow and developer relationships.
+Relationship AI guide designed to help you grow and develop relationships.

 ## Getting Started